zngarcilla/cs2-portfolio/q1/score_checker.md

 **Testing Reflection:**
 1. Why is it important to test values 0-100?
->It is important because 0 is the minimum boundary and 100 is the maximum boundary.
+>It is important because 0 is the lowest possible score and 100 is the highest.
+Testing them proves the program works for all scores between them.
 2. Why did you also test -1 and 101?
->0 is the minimum while 100 is the maximum boundary, if I input a number lower than 0 or a number greater than 100 the output should be “Invalid”.
+>To make sure the program can catch mistakes.
+It proved that numbers too low like -1 or too high like 101 will correctly show “Invalid”.
 3. Which test help you understand the boundary conditions?
->
+>Tests 1,2,7, and 8.
+They showed me exactly how the program handles the very edges of the allowed scores.
 4. Did any of your test fail initially?
 If yes, what did you change in your program?
->Yes, originally my code would count -1 as “Needs Improvement”, I then realized that I forgot to add the ‘or’ function in my code about the restrictions in scores.
+>Yes, -1 originally showed “Needs Improvement”, instead of “Invalid”.
+I fixed it by adding an or statement to properly block numbers outside the 0-100 range.